Goodwill and Intangible Assets

 |Goodwill and Intangible Assets||

-Changes in goodwill for the nine months ended September 30, 2012 are as follows (in thousands):
+Changes in goodwill for the years ended December 31, 2012 and 2011 are as follows (in thousands):

-We review goodwill for impairment annually at the beginning of the fourth fiscal quarter and whenever events or changes in circumstances indicate the carrying value of goodwill may not be recoverable.
+We review goodwill for impairment annually at the beginning of the fourth quarter and whenever events or changes in circumstances indicate the carrying value of goodwill may not be recoverable.
 The goodwill impairment test involves a two-step process.
 In the first step, we compare the fair value of each reporting unit to its carrying value.
 If the fair value of the reporting unit exceeds its carrying value, goodwill is not impaired and no further testing is required.
 If the fair value of the reporting unit is less than the carrying value, we must perform the second step of the impairment test to measure the amount of impairment loss.
 In the second step, the reporting unit's fair value is allocated to all of the assets and liabilities of the reporting unit, including any unrecognized intangible assets, in a hypothetical analysis that calculates the implied fair value of goodwill in the same manner as if the reporting unit was being acquired in a business combination.
 If the implied fair value of the reporting unit's goodwill is less than the carrying value, the difference is recorded as an impairment loss.
+During 2012, we tested goodwill for impairment in the third quarter and at our October 1 annual testing date.

-During the step two allocation of the fair values to assets and liabilities of ICRC and Akimeka, we determined the carrying values of the contract-related intangible assets of ICRC and Akimeka and the trade name ICRC were impaired.
-The fair value of the contract-related intangible assets were determined by utilizing both the discounted cash flow and excess earnings models and the fair value of the trade name ICRC was determined by utilizing a relief from royalties model.
-During the three months ended September 30, 2012, we recorded an impairment charge of approximately $1.1 million related to the contract-related intangible assets of ICRC and Akimeka and $420 thousand related to the trade name ICRC.
-The impairment charge is included in impairment of goodwill and intangible assets in the Unaudited Condensed Consolidated Statements of Income.
-Accumulated intangible asset impairment as of September 30, 2012 is approximately $1.5 million.
+During the step two allocation of the fair values to assets and liabilities of ICRC and Akimeka, we determined the carrying values of the contract-related intangible assets of ICRC and Akimeka and the trade name of ICRC were impaired.
+The fair value of the contract-related intangible assets was determined by utilizing both the discounted cash flow and excess earnings models and the fair value of the trade name ICRC was determined by utilizing a relief from royalties model.
+During the third quarter, we recorded an impairment charge of approximately $1.1 million related to the contract-related intangible assets of ICRC and Akimeka and $420 thousand related to the trade name ICRC.

-Intangible assets consist of the value of contract-related intangible assets and trade names acquired in the acquisitions of ICRC, G&B Solutions, Inc. ("G&B"), Akimeka, and WBI.
-Intangible assets with indefinite lives, not subject to amortization, consist of ICRC and G&B trade names of approximately $2.4 million as of September 30, 2012 and December 31, 2011.
+Intangible assets consist of the value of contract-related assets, acquired technologies and trade names acquired in the acquisitions of ICRC, G&B, Akimeka and WBI.
+Intangible assets with indefinite lives not subject to amortization consisted of ICRC and G&B trade names of approximately $2.4 million as of December 31, 2011.
+The impairment charges recorded in the third and fourth quarters aggregating $1.5 million reduced the value of the ICRC trade name to zero at December 31, 2012.
+The G&B trade name is being amortized over two years beginning in 2012.
 The trade names acquired in the Akimeka and WBI acquisitions are being amortized over nine years.
-Amortization expense for the three- and nine- months ended September 30, 2012 was approximately $2.8 million and $8.4 million, respectively.
-Amortization expense for the three-and nine-months ended September 30, 2011 was approximately $2.8 million and $5.1 million, respectively.
+Amortization expense for the years ended December 31, 2012, 2011 and 2010 was approximately $11.2 million, $7.9 million and $2.4 million, respectively.

 Intangible assets consisted of the following (in thousands):